Mastercard/available-merchant-offers-reference-app/README.md

 JDK 1.8.0 or later

 #### Mastercard Developers Account with access to Available Merchant Offers API.
-(Default Keys are configured for this project)
+(Default STAGE Keys are configured for this project)

 #### If your editor is IntelliJ IDEA, it will have the Maven and JDK already with it.